Some rules have changed! Please read closely!

 CHOREOGRAPHY AWARD – This award will be presented to the choreographer who has displayed exceptional choreography with their solo, duet/trio, group, super line or production performances in both the Low Frequency and High Frequency Levels.
 The dances with the most nominations by the panel of judges will be deemed the winner of this award.

-MOST ENTERTAINING AWARD – This award will be chosen by the panel of judges and presented to the Solo, Duet/Trio, Group and/or Line deemed to be most entertaining in each of the Low Frequency and High Frequency levels.
+MOST ENTERTAINING AWARD – This award will be chosen by the panel of judges and presented to the Solo, Duet/Trio, Group and/or Line deemed to be most entertaining in each of the New Beat, Low Frequency and High Frequency levels.